About EV roaming

 The EVRoaming Foundation manages and supports the Open Charge Point Interface protocol (OCPI) as free, reliable standard throughout Europe.
 The ultimate goal is to allow any EV driver to charge at any charging station.
 The EVRoaming Foundation wants to ensure that OCPI is a sustainable and strong protocol that remains accessible in the long-term.
 The foundation can also support other related activities, projects and services.

-Currently the following organisations are part of the OCPI Board: NKL, Last Mile Solutions, EVBox, Freshmile and E.ON.
+Currently the following organisations are part of the OCPI Board: NKL, Last Mile Solutions, Freshmile, Google, Gireve and Chargepoint.
 Many companies are supporting the foundation as contributor.